Making Bluetooth the Beacon of Trash Day

 Handling ‘Away’ States

-My automations sorta cover the scenario where the beacon presence is stuck in an away state.
+My automations sorta cover the scenario where the beacon presence is stuck in an away

-As a reminder, the presence sensor is set to expire to the off/away state after 5 minutes if there haven’t been any updates.
+As a reminder, the presence sensor is set to expire to the

-If my beacon is stuck in the away state after pickup, I’ll probably notice.
-That’s because one of my automations earlier sends an additional reminder if I haven’t “returned” the bins to my house by 5 PM.
+state after pickup, I’ll probably notice.
+That’s because one of my automations earlier sends an additional reminder if I haven’t “returned” the bins to my house by 5 PM

-If my beacon is stuck in the away state before pickup, I’m kinda hosed.
+state before pickup, I’m kinda hosed.
 I might miss the “Recycling or Trash removal tomorrow” notification if my system thinks that the bin is already down by the curb.

 To cover me, the “Recycling or Trash removal tomorrow” will also notify me if the bins have already been taken down.
 I’m going to get a notification whether I want one or not. 🥊